Ivol-ga/ArrangeClass/README.md

 Select and move the desired elements
 Select and move all elements in both directions
 Delete items
 Add items
+Sorting
 Reset all
-Search for the desired item
+Live search for the desired item

 ## Available Scripts